-Meet the Nexus: How Food, Water and Energy Are Connected
+The Nexus: How Are the Food, Water and Energy Connected?

-Our guide shows you how everyday food, water and energy decisions are interconnected.
+We provide resources such as the Meet the Nexus guide (PDF) shows you how everyday food, water and energy decisions are interconnected.
 You’ll find simple choices you can make to use food, water and energy more sustainably.

 Aqua: A Video for Kids